Can I Sue for Food Poisoning in Nevada?

 Were you a victim of serious food poisoning?
 Call us for help...

-For a free, no obligation consultation with one of our experienced Nevada product liability attorneys call us at 702-DEFENSE (702-333-3673) or complete the form on this page.
+For a free consultation with one of our experienced Nevada product liability attorneys call us at 702-DEFENSE (702-333-3673) or complete the form on this page.
+If the incident was in California, please visit our page on filing a food poisoning lawsuit in California.

 The more time passes the harder it can be to prove the cause of your food poisoning.
 For the best results, call us today.